doc-ai/react-native-tensorio/README.md

 This command creates a *Podfile* in your project's *ios* directory.

-**Fix a Cocoapods / React Native Bug**
+##### Fix a Cocoapods / React Native Bug

-Edit the *Podfile* and, because of a bug in how cocoapods and react native interract, remove the first block for `target MyProject-tvOSTests do`, everything from that line to the next `end` statement.
+Edit the *Podfile* and, because of a bug in how cocoapods and React Native interact, remove the first block for `target MyProject-tvOSTests do`, everything from that line to the `end` statement.
 It is a duplicate entry that will cause problems when you try to install the cocoapod dependencies.

 You may also completey remove the entire `target 'MyProject-tvOS' do` block if you are not building for tvOS.

-**Uncomment Lines**
+##### Uncomment Lines

 Uncomment the `platform :ios` line and make sure it is no lower than `9.3`.
 Uncomment the `use_frameworks!` line.

-**Add TensorIO**
+##### Add TensorIO

 Add TensorIO as a dependency under the `# Pods for MyProject ` comment: